Nikaoto/orguli/README.md

 # orguli
 orguli is a small tool that takes a markdown file with an optional style sheet and outputs html.

-The only feature in orguli not present in markdown is the `@filename` specifier, which embeds images and text directly.
+It does half of what fully-fledged markdown parsers do with a tenth of the size (single <500loc C file).

 ## Usage
 For single-file documents: